THE JOY OF BEING THE MOTHER OF AN ADULT DAUGHTER

 we midlifers are reinventing middle age - we are young, bright and vibrant!
 We're not our grandmothers - no we're so much more! #grandmother #nana

-picture shared from Zen to Zany facebook page
+picture shared with permission from Zen to Zany facebook page

 WHEN YOU ARE MUCH MORE THAN A "GRANNY"